 - Salary Study – Members are provided with a copy of IPA’s annual salary study.

-- Field Services – IPA employs six part-time Field Coordinators, each a retired principal, to be available to Members to provide support and encouragement when needed.
+- Field Services – IPA employs seven part-time Field Support Specialist, each a retired principal, to be available to members to provide support and encouragement when needed.

 - Research and Information Services